hashicorp/nomad/website/source/guides/acl.html.markdown

 Error bootstrapping: Unexpected response code: 500 (ACL bootstrap already done (reset index: 7))
 ```

 Here we can see the `reset index`.
-To reset the ACL system, we create the `acl-bootstrap-reset` file in the data directory:
+To reset the ACL system, we create the
+`acl-bootstrap-reset` file in the data directory of the **leader** node:

 ```
 $ echo 7 >> /nomad-data-dir/server/acl-bootstrap-reset